felixblaschke/simple_animations/README.md

 ---

-### 🚀 Stateful Animation
+### 🚀 Stateless Animation

-Stateful Animation provides your app with a powerful set of Flutter widgets that hide the most complex part of creating animations.
+Stateless Animation provides your app with a powerful set of Flutter widgets that hide the most complex part of creating animations.

 *Example: Square with a animated, fading background color.*